edmundmills/inklings/README.md

 # Inklings

-[Inklings](https://www.inklings.app) is a web app that facilitates discovering connections between your ideas and references and with those in your network.
+[Inklings](https://www.inklings.app) is a web app that facilitates discovering connections between your ideas and those of your friends.

+Built with django, torch, openai, postgres.